geomapfish/geomapfish_website/content/pages/4_roadmap.md

 4. Close legend automatically when layer is deactivated
 5. Display snappable layers and enable activation/deactivation
 6. Intranet user panel
-7. Show and validate mandatory fields in editing panel
+7. Show and validate mandatory fields in editing form
-8. Timeslider improvments (dynamic map rendering)
+8. Timeslider improvements (dynamic map rendering)
 9. Be able to define min and max scale for WMTS
 10. Let filters active even if panel is closed
 11. Query using a polygon